dendronhq/dendron-site/vault/dendron.guides.cook.md

 ### Regex

 To get familiar with regex syntax, try [regexr](https://regexr.com/) is a great place to experiment with different queries.

-### Convert Local Vault to a Remote Vault

-1. Initialize local vault as a git repo and push it to a remote
-2. Remove the local vault from your current workspace
-3. Use the `Vault: Add` command and enter the remote url of the repo you would like to add

 ### Automatically Convert Casing on a Note